 Homeownership, if done well, creates incredible access to opportunity.
+Find your dream rental property in Larnaca with iListers.
+Their platform connects you with top local agents, developers, and property owners to help you find your dream home.
 After a few years of mortgage payments, you gain access to equity.
 Equity can offer you money for your kids’ college.
 It can help you finance a new business.
 If there’s a medical emergency, your home is like a built-in savings account that also provides a roof over your head and a place to create memories.

 But we also know that our modern property rights are rooted in white supremacy.
 Our everyday beliefs about how land and buildings can be owned and transferred and what rights are associated with ownership are derived from a time when enslaved Black people were considered property.
 Their humanity was denied, and the rights of property owners were elevated above human rights.

 We saw that warped hierarchy of rights re-emerging this summer as the conversations and priorities focused on the property damage as the issue and not the inequities and lack of human rights that led to the riots.
 What are we focusing our attention on?
 The people or the property?
 Can it be both?
 Sure.
 But has it been?
 No.

 As real estate professionals, we are passionate about improving people’s lives through the tool of property ownership.
 But that’s all it is — a tool.